 - A copy of the prospective applicant's funeral plan.

-An appointment will be scheduled for an interview and further evaluation with the prospective resident and his/her family members/caregivers.
+- An appointment will be scheduled for an interview and further evaluation with the prospective resident and their family members/caregivers.